 Business people generally know that satisfying customers is a good thing, but they don’t necessarily understand the link between satisfaction and profits.
-This is partly because much of the original work was done so long ago that contradictory cases and nuances have created confusion to build up.
+This is partly because much of the original work was done so long ago that contradictory cases and nuances have allowed confusion to build up.
 Additionally, some companies have appeared successful for a time despite poor satisfaction, generally in industries where there is limited or no competition such as airlines.

 But even here there are shining examples; Southwest Airlines leads other airlines in satisfaction and, not coincidentally, has been profitable for 36 straight years – despite the turmoil of the economy and fuel prices.